 This paper provides a nontechnical overview of test development and research projects undertaken to ensure that TOEIC test scores serve as valid indicators of test takers' skills to communicate in English in global workplace environments.

 Linking OPIc Levels to TOEIC® Speaking Scores

 An important aspect of test validity is the appropriateness of the interpretation and usage of test scores.
-Caution is needed when comparing scores on two tests, such as the OPIc (Korea) test and the TOEIC® Speaking test, which have different content.
+Caution is needed when comparing scores on two tests, such as the Oral Proficiency Interview-Computer (OPIc) (Korea) test and the TOEIC® Speaking test, which have different content.
 The inappropriate comparison between the scores of different tests may lead to unfair decision making.
 This study compared scores on the OPIc test and the TOEIC Speaking test.
 Given the results of this study, to prevent invalid and unfair comparison, especially near the top of the two test scales, the scores of the two tests should not be interpreted as equivalent or interchangeable.